Bereavement due to suicide

 I think definitely, yes.
 Because I think, you know, it was, mum played such a big part in our lives and I suppose it is, it is a permanent reminder of, of somebody.
 But I, you know, it, I don’t know, I don’t know if dad felt he, he, he shouldn’t consult us.
 I think, as I’ve said before, he’s not someone that speaks easily about his feelings.
 And, you know, that would have been quite a, a, I suppose a challenge to get all four of us to agree with what we wanted to say on the, on the stone.
 In hindsight it might have been better to just put mum’s name and then I think you, we could have gone back later on and, and, and had some engraving done.
 But, you know, I suppose that he just had to make a decision and do what he thought was right.
 And I suppose hindsight is a, is a great thing.
 There are an awful lot of things that would have been done differently.

-Susan has found great comfort from giving money to build a teaching block, a loo block and a playground for a school in Africa, in memory of her daughter Rose.
-Her daughter’s ashes are scattered in places that are important to Susan.
+Susan found great comfort from giving money to build a teaching block, a loo block, and a playground for a school in Africa in memory of her daughter Rose.
+Her daughter’s ashes were scattered in places that were important to Susan.

 When Paula’s husband died she commissioned a headstone for his grave.
-On the second anniversary of his death his colleagues put together a short film of him at work and put it on YouTube.
-Paula thinks the film will be nice for her daughters as they get older, and help them to remember their father.
+On the second anniversary of his death his colleagues put together a short film of him at work and put it online.
+Paula said the film would be nice for her daughters as they got older and would help them remember their father.

 Copyright © 2024 University of Oxford.
 All rights reserved.